 - What kind of hand railing are you looking for: composite, wood/aluminum combination, glass, vinyl?

-- Is it necessary to have skirting around the perimeter?
+- Is it necessary to have to skirt around the perimeter?

 - Are you looking for a splash deck for your above-ground swimming pool?